ULTIMATE Guide to Taganga, Colombia (and 15 Fun Things to do!)

 However, like all places in Latin America, there is a good reason to be safety conscious at all times.

-Police presence in Taganga isn’t huge but they are around especially on the main walking streets along the coast.
-Basically stay away from quiet streets late at night.
+Police presence in Taganga isn’t huge but they are around, especially on the main walking streets along the coast.
+Basically, stay away from quiet streets late at night.

 I would recommend only going to take money out of an ATM during daylight hours.
 I would also advise that if you are going out at night not to go alone and don’t bring any valuables.
-The town is small and seems safe, but at night it is dark with very little streetlights.
+The town is small and seems safe, but at night it is dark with very few streetlights.

 The other thing you will notice as soon as you arrive in Taganga is all of the street dogs.
 I get a little nervous around stray dogs but the ones in Taganga seemed very friendly and relaxed.
 We had no problem with the dogs while we were there.

-Other Things to Know Before you go to Taganga
+Other Things to Know Before You go to Taganga

 - If you are getting a taxi to Santa Marta the price is fixed and all cabs have a chart in them with the prices so have a read and don’t get ripped off.